CIHR Peer Review Manual for New Investigator Salary Award Applications

 As a final point, reviewers are required to complete the following tasks on ResearchNet:

-- assign each application to a bin by providing a rating for each application reviewed;
+- categorize the applications into bins by providing a rating for each application reviewed;

 - provide structured written reviews.